Martyr Julian of Tarsus in Cilicia (ca. 284-305). Uncovering of the relics of St. Maximus the Greek, of Russia (1996).

 New Hieroconfessor George (Lavrov), archimandrite, of Kaluga (1932).
 New Hieromartyr Jonah (Sankov), hieromonk, of Alpatievo (Moscow) (1938).

 St. Cormac of the Sea, abbot, of Durrow Monastery (Ireland) (ca. 590).
 St. Raoul (Rudolph or Ralph), abbot, and archbishop of Bourges (Gaul) (866).
 Martyr Aphrodisius in Cilicia.
-St. Anastasia (Anna) of Serbia, mother of St. Sava New Martyr Nicetas of Nisyros, near Rhodes, at Chios (1732).
-Martyr Julian and his wife Basilissa, and with them Martyrs Celsius, his mother Marcianilla, Anastasius, the priest Anthony, seven brothers, and twenty prison guards, of Antinoe in Egypt (283- 305).
+New Martyr Nicetas of Nisyros, near Rhodes, at Chios (1732).
+Martyr Julian and his wife Basilissa, and with them Martyrs Celsius, his mother Marcianilla, Anastasius, the priest Anthony, seven brothers, and twenty prison guards, of Antinoe in Egypt (283- 305) (Gr.
+Cal).

 Repose of Schemamonk John “the Muscovite,” of Valaam (1933).